JoJk0/umb-vue/docs/quickstart.md

 Before you start, make sure you have [Umbraco set up correctly](./umbraco-setup).

-`umb-vue` requires Node.js 20.0.0 or higher.
+`umb-vue` requires Node v22.13.1 or higher.
 You can install it from [nodejs.org](https://nodejs.org/).

 Install the package with your preferred package manager: